roblillack/tack/tack.1.md

 # BUGS

-To report bugs, please go to create a ticket at https://github.com/roblillack/tack/issues
+To report bugs, please create a ticket at https://github.com/roblillack/tack/issues

 # SEE ALSO